yktoo/yktoo.com/content/blog/0186/index.en.md

 And finally, at half past five, hour and a half behind the schedule, the first platform appears.
 ![](img:2.bp.blogspot.com/-jDpBVPaDM3k/UZU_0oeGUoI/AAAAAAAAXxQ/8q7MWJ1A9zg/s1600/dsc08029.picasaweb.jpg:a)

-It's a creation of De Telegraaf newspaper called //Ontbijten en Genieten//, "have a breakfast and enjoy".
+It's a creation of De Telegraaf newspaper called {{< fl "Ontbijten en Genieten" >}}, "have a breakfast and enjoy".
 It depicts coffee cups, boiled eggs and also something brown, unidentifiable.
 Buns?
 ![](img:2.bp.blogspot.com/-fjy-lVtoAZo/UZU_21H9YcI/AAAAAAAAXxY/sNM147cW7gg/s1600/dsc08035.picasaweb.jpg:a)

 Its second part displays a glass full of something that's supposed to be orange juice, but is rather looking like beer.
 And a lemon.
 Plus a purple box.